rspamd/docs.rspamd.com/docs/configuration/metrics.md

 ## Introduction

-Unlike SpamAssassin, Rspamd provides **suggested** actions for specific scanned messages.
-These actions can be considered as recommendations for the MTA on how to handle the message.
-Here is a list of the possible choices sent by Rspamd:
+Rspamd produces a message score and a single resulting action.
+The action is a recommendation to your MTA about how to handle the message.
+You control when actions trigger via thresholds, and you control how symbols contribute to the score via weights.

+Actions returned by Rspamd:

-- `discard`: drop an email but return success for sender (should be used merely in special cases)
+- `discard`: drop the email but return success to the sender (special cases only)
-- `reject`: ultimately reject message
+- `reject`: ultimately reject the message
-- `rewrite subject`: rewrite subject to indicate spam
+- `rewrite subject`: rewrite the subject to indicate spam
-- `add header`: add specific header to indicate spam
+- `add header`: add a header to indicate spam
-- `no action`: allow message
+- `no action`: allow the message
-- `soft reject`: temporarily delay message (this is used, for instance, to greylist or ratelimit messages)
+- `soft reject`: temporarily defer the message (used by greylisting/ratelimiting; no threshold)

 From version 1.9, there are also some more actions:

 - `quarantine`: push a message to quarantine (must be supported by MTA)
 - `discard`: silently discard a message

-Starting from version 1.9, you have the flexibility to define custom actions with their own threshold in Rspamd.
-You can also utilize these custom actions in the `force_actions` module.
-This allows you to tailor the actions according to your specific requirements:
+Starting from version 1.9, you have the flexibility to define custom actions with their own thresholds in Rspamd.
+You can also utilize these custom actions in the `force_actions` module:

 ```hcl
 actions {